How to Place a Fraud Alert

 Step 2: Verify your identity

-You’ll be required to confirm your identity with the accepting credit bureau.
-A representative will typically ask you to provide the following information:
+You'll be required to confirm your identity with the accepting credit bureau.
+A representative will typically ask you to provide your full legal name, Social Security number, date of birth, and current address.

 Step 3: Choose the type of fraud alert

-Next, you’ll be prompted to choose from one of several types of fraud alerts.
-The bureau will ask questions like whether you’ve already experienced identity theft or whether your request is a precautionary measure due to suspicious activity.
+The bureau will ask whether you've already experienced identity theft or whether your request is a precautionary measure due to suspicious activity.

 Step 4: Confirm placement and monitor your credit

 The bureau will verify that the fraud alert has been put in place.
-Once it’s active, lenders will be instructed to take extra steps to confirm your identity before they can approve new credit.
-At this point, it’s a good idea to monitor your credit reports for unfamiliar accounts, inquiries, or balance changes.
+Once it's active, lenders will be instructed to take extra steps to confirm your identity before they can approve new credit.
+At this point, it's a good idea to monitor your credit reports for unfamiliar accounts.

 What happens after you've placed a fraud alert?

-A fraud alert doesn’t block access to your credit report or prevent you from opening new accounts.
-It also isn’t a substitute for reviewing your credit reports.
+A fraud alert doesn't block access to your credit report or prevent you from opening new accounts.
 You should still monitor your financial history and look into any unusual activity promptly.

 If you're working to rebuild or establish credit after fraud concerns, focus on exhibiting positive, consistent financial behavior.
 Platforms like Kikoff make it easy to report qualifying activity, such as on-time rent payments, to the credit bureaus.